-Huge Oregon Coast Waves Injure Woman on Balcony, Other Damage
+UPDATE: Huge Waves Injure Woman on Oregon Coast Balcony, Other Damage

 By Oregon Coast Beach Connection staff

-(Oregon Coast) – All over the Oregon coast on Saturday, a high surf advisory translated to life-threatening and damaging waves.
-A woman was injured by a wave that hit her hotel balcony, and mammoth breakers destroyed a handful of condos in Rockaway Beach, among other reports.
-(Photo above by Amanda Cairnss: big waves and logs tossed onto a parking lot in Rockaway Beach squish cars together).
+(Oregon Coast) – UPDATE: Includes new details and correction on where incident occurred: at a vacation rental propery and NOT at the Surftides.
+All over the Oregon coast on Saturday, a high surf advisory translated to life-threatening and damaging waves.
+A woman was injured by a wave that hit her rental home balcony, and mammoth breakers destroyed a handful of condos in Rockaway Beach, among other reports.
+(Photo above by Amanda Cairns: big waves and logs tossed onto a parking lot in Rockaway Beach squish cars together).

 According to the National Weather Service (NWS) in Portland, buoys out at sea documented 20-foot waves, living up the surf advisory issued by the NWS that is in effect until 10 p.m.
 Saturday.
 They said actual breakers hitting the beaches could be much higher.

-In a nearly unheard of incident on the Oregon coast, a woman was injured in Lincoln City by a wave when it hit the hotel balcony she was standing on.
-It happened about 8 a.m. at the Surftides in Lincoln City resort, which sits above a sea wall that is almost ten feet from normal seasonal sand levels.
+In a nearly unheard of incident on the Oregon coast, a woman was injured in Lincoln City by a wave when it hit the balcony she was standing on.
+It happened about 8 a.m. at a vacation rental property in Lincoln City resort, which sits above a sea wall that is more than ten feet from normal seasonal sand levels.

 Photo above Amanda Cairns: the ocean came in the deck of this Rockaway Beach condo and shoved objects through the garage door.

-Jim Kusz, with the North Lincoln County Fire and Rescue Department, said the woman had what appeared to be minor injuries and was sent to the hospital, but knew little else about her condition.
-The balcony was nearly “demolished” he said, getting hit by what he estimated to be a ten-foot wave.
+Jim Kusz, with the North Lincoln County Fire and Rescue Department, said the woman was sent to the hospital and eventually released.

-Some witnesses reported the wave had come up over the balcony and smashed it that way, but Kusz said evidence pointed more to the structure actually being undercut by the wave.
+The balcony was nearly “demolished” he said, getting hit by what he estimated to be a 12- 15-foot wave.
+A witness reported the wave had come up over the balcony and smashed the deck above while undercutting the bottom deck.
+The 45-year-old woman was briefly hanging from a hot tub when her husband rescued her.
+The balcony above was tilted enough to dump a barbecue and deck furniture into the area below.

+Parts of the neighboring Surftides in Lincoln City hotel were also damaged.

 Kusz urged the public to keep off the beaches and far back from areas where waves are hitting.

-Note: UPDATE: Huge Waves Injure Woman on Oregon Coast Balcony, Other Damage